Marijuana Dispensaries in Cincinnati

 How to Get a Medical Marijuana Card in Cincinnati

-If you are a Cincinnati resident, have and maintain a physician-patient relationship with an approved physician, and have any qualifying condition, you may obtain an Ohio medical marijuana card by enrolling under the Ohio Medical Marijuana Control Program (OMMCP).
+If you are a Cincinnati resident, have and maintain a physician-patient relationship with an approved physician, and have any qualifying condition, you may obtain an Ohio medical marijuana card by joining the Ohio medical cannabis program.
 The qualifying conditions include the following:

 • Cancer